PokemonTCG/aviator-jekyll-template/_api_v1/cards_list.md

 retreatCost
 : The amount of energy it takes to retreat.
 Found on the bottom of the card.

+convertedRetreatCost
+: The retreat cost represented as a number.

 text
 : Any additional text on a card.
 This includes special rules (like MEGA rules or EX), and text that appears on Trainer cards.